 What Kind of Medical Errors and Damages Are Common?

+There are certain types of medical mistakes that medical malpractice lawyers see most often.
 Due to the complexity of the medical fields, injuries can arise from a variety of sources.
-Common sources include:
+Common sources include the following:

 Medical professionals could be negligent at any stage of the process, ranging from your initial visit to the ER or clinic to the moment you leave their facility and start the recovery process.
 This is just a short list of potential ways you may be affected.